nour-s/fleet-management/readme.md

 #### Option 1: Using Visual Studio or Visual Studio Code:

 You can open the solution using either of them.
 You need the .NET 6 SDK to build and run the project which is automatically available with VS 2019 or higher.
+I used VS Code as you will notice from the `.vscode` folder

 #### Option 2: Using Docker: